 DISCUSSION: When vehicles are impounded, officers routinely follow care-taking procedures by securing and inventorying the car's contents.
-These procedures developed in response to three distinct needs: (1) to protect the owner's property while it remains in government custody, (2) to protect the government against claims of lost or stolen property, and (3) to protect officers from potential danger due to the contents of the car.
+These procedures developed in response to three distinct needs: (1) to protect the owner's property while it remains in government custody, (2) to protect the government against claims of lost or stolen property, and (3) to protect officers from potential danger posed by the contents of the car.

-In this case, the officer was engaged in a care taking search of a lawfully impounded automobile.
-The reasonableness of the search was enhanced by the fact that the owner was not present at the time of impoundment to claim his property, and by the fact that a watch was visible to the officer through the window before they made a search.
-The officer followed standard procedures, and therefore, his conduct was 216 reasonable under the Fourth Amendment.
+In this case, the officer was engaged in a caretaking search of a lawfully impounded automobile.
+The reasonableness of the search was enhanced because the owner was not present at the time of impoundment to claim his property, and because the officer saw a watch through the window before began his search.
+In addition, the officer followed a standard procedure, making the search reasonable under the Fourth Amendment.